-The sources of data used to inform gaps in performance and on the targets and investment plan are the student records and Management Information System.
-It should be noted that granular analysis of some under-represented groups is limited, particularly in the attainment and progression stage due to limited data on Petroc's performance across all under-represented groups and stages of the student lifecycle.
+The sources of data used to inform gaps in performance and on the targets and investment plan are the OfS dataset of Petroc in comparison to English HEI's and internal data that is collated through Petroc's student records and Management Information System.
+It should be noted that granular analysis of some underrepresented groups is limited, particularly in the attainment and progression stage due to limited data on Petroc's performance across all under-represented groups and stages of the student lifecycle.
 This has limited the analysis in terms of identifying past progress in closing gaps in performance and degree outcomes in certain sections of this plan, however we intend to improve this data analysis throughout the duration of this plan.